breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ---

 A carefully edited anthology in which I vindicate my illustrious career as a hype-chasing Hacker News junkie, AI astrologer, and Twitter fortune-teller, while debunking my critics in the peanut gallery.
-I also extol the virtues of graphs, algebra, types, and the value of these concepts for software engineering.
-Finally, I share my predictions for the path ahead, which I consider to be the start of an exciting new chapter in the history of computing.
+I also extol the virtues of graphs, algebra, types, and how these concepts can help us think about software.
+Finally, I share my predictions for the path ahead, which I consider to be the start of an exciting new chapter in computing history.

+TLDR: Research has shown a great many algorithms can be expressed as matrix multiplication, suggesting an unrealized connection between linear algebra and computer science.
+I speculate that graphs are the missing piece of the puzzle.
+Graphs are not only useful as cognitive aides, but are suitable data structures for performing a wide variety of computation, particularly on modern parallel architectures.
+Finally, I propose a computational primitive based on matrix multiplication.

+Disclaimer: None of these ideas are mine.
+Shoulders of giants.

 *Note: Use landscape mode for optimal reading experience.*

 # New decade, new delusions

 Over the last decade, I bet on some strange ideas.
 A lot of people I looked up to at the time laughed at me.
 I'll bet they aren't laughing anymore.
 I ought to thank them one day, because their laughter gave me a lot of motivation.
-I've said some idiotic things to be sure, but I've also made some laughable predictions which turned out correct.
+I've said some idiotic things to be sure, but I've also made some laughable predictions which were correct.
 Lesson learned: aim straighter.

 In 2012, I was in Austin sitting next to an ex-poker player named [Amir](https://twitter.com/amirpc) who was singing Hinton's praises.
-I poured over his technicolor slides and something must have clicked, because I quit my job in a hurry and launched an educational project using speech recognition and restricted Boltzman machines.
+Hypnotized by his technicolor slides, I quit my job in a hurry and started an educational project using speech recognition and restricted Boltzman machines.
 It never panned out, but I learned a lot about ASR and Android audio.
 Still love [that idea](http://breandan.net/2014/02/09/the-end-of-illiteracy/).

 <center>
 <a href="https://www.cs.toronto.edu/~hinton/csc2535/notes/lec4new.pdf"><img align="center" width="75%" src="../images/rbm.png"/></a>